 Biology & Morphology

 The basking shark (Cetorhinus maximus) is the biggest fish in Scotland and the UK, and one of only three plankton eating (planktivore) sharks worldwide.
 They are the second biggest shark in the entire ocean- only the tropical whale shark is bigger.
 These gentle giants grow over 10m (33ft) long and weigh up to several tonnes.

 Their mouth can be up to 1 metre wide and is lined with a special organ called gill rakers.
-They are arranged along the gill slits and are specially adapted bones which strain out plankton from the water, whilst allowing the water to pass through.
+They are arranged along the gill slits and are specially adapted filters made of keratin which strain out plankton from the water, whilst allowing the water to pass through.
 This is similar to the baleen in a filter feeding whale.

 Their dorsal fin is one of their most impressive features and on large sharks can be over 1m tall.
 In some cases the fin flops over at the surface due to its sheer weight and height.
 During the peak of the shark finning trade one of the largest fins was said to have fetched over $50,000.
 Thankfully our sharks are now protected species.

 Gender can be identified by the males having two claspers under the anal fins, which vary in size and are not consistent with body size.
 The maturity of such claspers varies and doesn't seem to have a direction relating to length of shark.
 Lampreys are a type of parasite which attach themselves to the same area and can sometimes be mistaken for claspers when we are tying to identify the sex.
 How and where these lampreys attach to the sharks is unknown.